Not feeling heat and noticing error code 228 from your Lennox® furnace?

 What Happens When a Pressure Switch Breaks Down

-When your pressure switch isn’t operating correctly, you’ll likely hear the fan going and the switch clicking a few times before the furnace shuts down completely.
+When your pressure switch isn’t operating the way it should, you’ll likely hear the fan run and the switch clicking a couple times before the furnace shuts down completely.
 When a part isn’t performing right, your furnace will turn off as a safety precaution.

-Your furnace will tell you something is amiss with a red flash from its indicator light, which it uses to exhibit error codes.
+Your furnace will let you know something is amiss with a red flash from its indicator light, which it uses to exhibit error codes.
 It uses this red light to flash code, like Morse code.

-You may notice quick flashes or an alternating slow flash as it transmits a fault code.
+You may notice fast flashes or an alternating slow flash as it communicates a fault code.

 Estimated Repair Cost for Furnace Error Code 228

-Before replacing the switch, your Service Experts Heating & Air Conditioning tech will look at other parts of your furnace first.
-A handful of other issues can also generate the error code, like a blocked vent or cracked hose.
+Before replacing the switch, your Service Experts Heating & Air Conditioning tech will check other parts of your furnace first.
+Several other issues can also generate the error code, like a blocked vent or cracked hose.

-The price to fix your furnace depends on what’s defective with it and how long it takes to fix it.
+The cost to fix your furnace depends on what’s defective with it and how long it takes to fix it.

 If your pressure switch needs to be replaced, you can anticipate to pay between $40 to $350.